 Zachary and I have re-committed ourselves to the kitchen remodel again the past couple days.
 Unfortunately we had slacked off the last few weeks and not much progress was being made.
 A couple minutes swinging the hammer revealed some layers that haven't seen daylight in decades.
-Maggie is unfazed by the destruction.

 We removed the plaster and lathe from the east wall.
 Cute wallpaper, huh?